pdureau/ui_icons/README.md

 ## INTRODUCTION

-The UI Icons module is a generic icon manager.
+The UI Icons module is a generic icon manager for Drupal.

+It aims to seamlessly integrate most third-party icon packs into Drupal.

 ## INSTALLATION